ReginaLin24/Broker_Agent_Demo/README.md

 2. Creates `BROKER_DEMO_DB.DEMO` schema
 3. Creates a Snowflake Git integration and repository pointing to your GitHub repo
 4. Creates tables and loads demo CSVs via `COPY INTO` from the Git stage
-5. Creates a `CLIENT_PORTFOLIO_VIEW` for natural language queries
-6. Includes commented DDL templates for:
+5. Includes commented DDL templates for:
    - A Cortex Search service over transcripts
    - A Cortex Analyst over the semantic view
    - A Snowflake Intelligence Agent orchestrating both